 1 Soy milk

 While soy has slowly fallen out of popularity thanks to oat and almond milk, its superior nutritional value should not be ignored.
 Soy milk naturally contains eight grams of complete plant-based protein, and it is the only plant milk recognized by the USDA as nutritionally equivalent to cow’s milk.
-Those looking to plus-up their soy milk protein may opt for Silk Ultra—a fortified soy milk with 20 grams of vegan protein.
 Pro tip: soy milk makes for the best microfoam on espresso beverages.
 Sorry, oat.

 2 Pea milk